Skip to main content

 }

-Then start Claude CLI as usual.
-The gen tools appear alongside Claude's built-in tools.
-Ask it to build a scene:
+Restart Claude Desktop after saving.
+The gen tools appear in Claude's tool list — ask it to build a scene:

 Claude will call gen_spawn_primitive, gen_set_light, gen_set_camera, etc. to construct the scene in the Bevy window.